-Madrid is home to one of the world’s largest gay pride marches with more than 1 million people attending the event each year in June.
-The city is set to host Europride (its second time) in 2017.
+Madrid is home to one of the world’s largest gay pride marches with more than 1 million people attending the event each year at the end of June.

 Madrid is one of the top gay capitals in Europe with more than 3 million inhabitants.
 Less touristy than Barcelona and some would say more authentically Spanish, the city is the home to some of the biggest gay parties in the world, including Madrid Pride and the famous WE Party which hosts the world famous Summer Pride and New Years Eve festivals each year.

 The city has long been a cultural centre and is the birthplace of the Movida Madrileña or Madrid Movement, a movement that celebrated freedom of expression and transgression of taboos imposed by the Franco regime.